danielpaulus/quicktime_video_hack/README.md

 1. ~~Make the `go run main.go record` work on the first execution (currently you have to run it twice and it will start recording on the second run)~~
 2. FIX: After running the record command and saving a video, you have to unplug the device to record another video currently
 3. Make a release :-D
-4. Generate GStreamer compatible x264 stream probably by wrapping the NaLus in RTP headers
+4. ~~Generate GStreamer compatible x264 stream probably by wrapping the NaLus in RTP headers~~
 5. ~~Complete packet documentation~~
 6. Send correct replies for clock SKEW packets
+7. Fix small bug in lengthfield based decoder

 Extra Goals:

-0. Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now)
+0. ~~Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now) ~~
 1. [Port to Windows](https://github.com/danielpaulus/quicktime_video_hack/tree/windows/windows) (I don't know why, but still people use Windows nowadays)